 - Wikipedia entry on Konstantin Paustovsky

-- Biographical sketch of Paustovsky at the Taganrog, Russia city website
+- Biographical sketch of Paustovsky at the Taganrog, Russian city website

 Locate a Copy